-According to Evangelicals, thanks to Adam and Eve sinning against God in the Garden of Eden, all humans come into this world with sin natures.
+According to Evangelicals, because Adam and Eve sinned against God in the Garden of Eden, all humans come into this world with a sin nature.
 This means that humans are born sinners, and not that they become sinners.
 Humans have no choice in the matter.
-Adam and Eve as the first humans are the father and mother of the human race.
+Adam and Eve, as the first humans, are the father and mother of the human race.
 Because they were sinners, so are we.

 God’s punishment for human sin is that every human must die physically and spiritually (first and second death).
 Eternal punishment in a burning lake of fire and brimstone — Hell and the Lake of Fire — awaits all humans after death.

-It should come as no surprise, then, based on the aforementioned core beliefs, that Evangelical churches, pastors, and parents are worried about their children going to hell when they die.
-Most Evangelicals believe that, while all humans are born into world with sin natures, children aren’t accountable for their sin until they reach a certain age or a certain intellectual capability.
+It should come as no surprise, then, based on the aforementioned core beliefs, that Evangelical churches, pastors, and parents are worried about their children going to Hell when they die.
+Most Evangelicals believe that, while all humans are born into the world with sin natures, children aren’t accountable for their sin until they reach a certain age or a certain intellectual capability (none of which is taught in the Bible).
 Some Evangelicals believe that the age of accountability is age twelve, whereas other Evangelicals believe that children are accountable for their sin the moment they understand the difference between right and wrong.
 All Evangelicals believe it is vitally important for their children to get saved as soon as possible — the younger, the better.
 It is not uncommon for Evangelical children to become Christians before they enter elementary school.
 In many Evangelical sects, formerly saved children, make new commitments to Christ — rededications — as teenagers.
 It is also not uncommon to hear of adults who have repeatedly rededicated their lives to Christ.
 As one old preacher said, just keep praying and asking Jesus to save you until it sticks.

 Many Evangelical churches have what are called revivals.
 Hired guns called evangelists hold days- and weeks-long meetings at churches with the express purpose of “reviving” Christians and saving the lost.
 These evangelists are known for their fire and brimstone preaching, complete with stories about people who died without becoming Christians.
 These stories are key to evangelizing the lost.
 The unsaved, according to evangelists, need to know that every breath they breathe is a gift from God, and since the appointed time of death could happen at any moment, it is vital that sinners get saved today.

 Corle and Hardman were hardly unique as far as evangelists go.
-I sat in a number of revival meetings during my days as a Christian and a pastor, and I heard evangelist after evangelist attempt to psychologically manipulate people into making a decision for Christ.
+I sat in a number of revival meetings during my days as a Christian and a pastor, and I heard evangelist after evangelist attempt to psychologically manipulate people into making decisions for Christ.

 Evangelists rely on love offerings to fund their ministries.
 These hired guns know that good love offerings and future engagements rely on them producing decisions.
 Sinners and backsliders walking the sawdust trail (a reference to yesteryear when evangelists held tent meetings and covered the aisles with sawdust) to the front of the church so they can do business with God, are visible demonstrations not only of God’s power, but the evangelist’s ability to goad, manipulate, shame, and scare people into making decisions.

-These revival meetings were high pressure events.
-During the invitation, church members were encouraged to speak to their visitors about the condition of their soul.
-Countless prospects for heaven were badgered into coming to the front where altar workers would take them through the plan of salvation.
+These revival meetings were high-pressure events.
+During the invitation, church members were encouraged to speak to their visitors about the condition of their souls.
+Countless prospects for Heaven were badgered into coming to the front where altar workers would take them through the plan of salvation (the Romans Road).
 Those who prayed the sinner’s prayer and answered the correct questions were deemed saved.
 At the conclusion of the service, the newly saved were mentioned by name to congregants who then showed their approval by saying AMEN!
-Afterwards, these newly minted Christians stood at the front so their new brothers and sisters in Christ could shake their hands, hug them, and give them spiritual advice.
+Afterward, these newly minted Christians stood at the front so their new brothers and sisters in Christ could shake their hands, hug them, and give them spiritual advice.

 Did you grow up in an Evangelical church?
 Did the church hold revival meetings?
 What techniques did the church use during church services to “reach the lost”?
 Please share your thoughts in the comment section.